 Because our human body (the vessel in this equation) is a hyper-complicated organism, no two of us are ever identical.
-The calories mentioned on a cereal box do not include your height, weight, age, density, and activity output.
-Our physiological differences aside, the product you consume may have grown under various circumstances; veggies grown on the earth are not equal in their nutritional contents to salads grown hydroponically.
+The calories mentioned on a box of cereal do not include your height, weight, age, density, and activity output.
+Our physiological differences aside, the product you consume may have grown under various circumstances; veggies grown in the earth are not equal in their nutritional contents to salads grown hydroponically.

-Our gut health and how we digest foods play a crucial role in converting what we eat into sustainable energy.
+Our gut health and how we digest foods play a crucial role in how we convert what we eat into sustainable energy.
 Although most food in packages today features calorie counts, this information is about as useless as the federal law that drive-through automated teller machines (ATMs) must have brail to facilitate access for the blind.

 Fats provide about nine calories per gram versus carbohydrates and proteins, which support us with an average of four calories per gram.
 Most fiber is loaded with only one or two calories per gram because our digestive enzymes can’t easily break down most plant-based cells.
 However, if we prepare those foods correctly or chew them more thoroughly, they can provide more energy (i.e., more calories).

 Take a Caesar salad with 50 grams of chicken (200 calories), 20 grams of cheese (180 calories), and 100 grams of lettuce (100 calories).
 For this Caesar salad, you could find the total calories listed as 480.
 That serving portion would fit into a large coffee mug.
-However, if you ate this same salad slowly and chewed it thoroughly, you could derive over 650 calories of energy from it.
+However, if you ate this same salad slowly and chewed it thoroughly, you could derive from it over 650 calories of energy.
 Food sellers count on people gorging; this way, the sellers get away with estimating lower calorie counts.

 Attempting to measure calorie intake serves only one purpose.
 Calorie counts provide yet another excuse for eating artificial food products, crackers, and other foods low in nutritional value with empty calories, foods loaded with synthetic byproducts to make the product appear the way more wholesome foods do and to satisfy your cravings.
 You “feed” a psychological problem.

-If you find yourself in a health situation in which you convince yourself that counting calories are the solution, you’re just kidding yourself!
+If you find yourself in a health situation in which you convince yourself that counting calories is the solution, you’re just kidding yourself!